-Newport Beach, California Flood Zones
+Newport Beach, CA Flood Zone Lookup

 Newport Beach in coastal Orange County faces storm surge and tidal flooding along Upper Newport Bay and the Pacific shoreline.
 Sea level rise is increasing vulnerability across the city's low-lying harbor areas, where Pacific winter storms regularly push elevated water levels into residential and commercial zones.